 Now let’s dig a little deeper into each of these.
 First, setting up for the shot.
 I always recommend that you use a tripod.
 This will keep your camera stable.
 Pay close attention to leveling your tripod and the camera on its head.
 Most tripods have bubble levels on their shoulder and on the tripod head.
 Many cameras today also have levels built in.
-Take care when leveling to swing your camera through entire arc of the pano.
-The camera may appear level in one position but won’t be at the other side if the tripod itself is not level.
+Take care when leveling to swing your camera through the entire arc of the pano.
+The camera may appear level in one position but won’t be on the other side of the tripod itself is not level.
 A good way to test this is to take a shot at the far left, then again at the far right and toggle between them quickly.
 If the horizontal appears to move up or down, you’re not level yet.
 Most of the time when we take panorama photos it is to capture a horizontal vista.
 If that is the case, consider putting your camera in the vertical orientation.
 This will give you more pixels and down.
 There are brackets for your camera that hold the camera vertically while maintaining the center of the lens over the center of the tripod.
 If you get serious about panos, these are the way to go.

 Taking the Shots